Pritammandal77/Zeno-AI/README.md

 ### Acknowledgements

-- Huge thanks to the [HACKHAZARDS] organizers and mentors for the guidance and support.
+- Huge thanks to the HACKHAZARDS organizers and mentors for the guidance and support.

-- Inspired by projects like [Zeno-AI].

 - Shout-out to the amazing dev community whose tools and docs made this possible.